HaveTimeDrinkTea/w07_Work_Day_Scheduler/README.md

 ### NOTE:
  * To make it easier to evaluate this application, I have added two buttons at the bottom of the deployed page.
-   * One button will populate the hourly slots and
+   * One button will populate the hourly slots with mock activities and
-   * the other will set the current hour to be 12 noon.
+   * the other will set the current hour to be 12 noon so that one can see the past/present/future hourly slot colouring.

 ### Methodology: Pseudo Code